All content on Lab Tests Online has been reviewed and approved by our Editorial Review Board.

 How is the sample collected for testing?

-Your health care practitioner will take a swab or scraping from a blister or sore in the genital area.
-A sample of cerebrospinal fluid (CSF) may be collected from the spinal column when meningitis or encephalitis is suspected.
+A healthcare practitioner will take a swab or scraping from a blister or sore in the genital area.
+A sample of cerebrospinal fluid (CSF) may be collected from the spinal column (spinal tap) when meningitis or encephalitis is suspected.
 For antibody testing, a blood sample is obtained by inserting a needle into a vein in the arm.

 NOTE: If undergoing medical tests makes you or someone you care for anxious, embarrassed, or even difficult to manage, you might consider reading one or more of the following articles: Coping with Test Pain, Discomfort, and Anxiety, Tips on Blood Testing, Tips to Help Children through Their Medical Tests, and Tips to Help the Elderly through Their Medical Tests.